1technophile/OpenMQTTGateway/docs/use/ble.md

 Once done the previous value of interval will be recovered.

+The default value is set into config_BT.h

+## Setting the minimum RSSI accepted to publish device data

+If you want to change the minimum RSSI value accepted for a device to be published, you can change it by MQTT.
+For example if you want to set -80

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/set -m '{"minrssi":-80}'`

+you can also accept all the devices by the following command:

+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/set -m '{"minrssi":0}'`

+The default value is set into config_BT.h

 ## Other

 To check your hm10 firmware version upload a serial sketch to the nodemcu (this will enable communication directly with the hm10) and launch the command: